Monogramm/spring-rest-api-starter/README.md

 ### Integration Tests
 * `mvn verify`

 Be careful as the IT will startup the server and test the actual functions.
-This means that all application properties are valid for integration, even mail ones (not mocked).
+This means that all application properties must be valid for integration, even mail ones (not mocked).

+The IT use there own [application.properties](src/integration-test/resources/application.properties) which defaults to a separate database.
+Make sure to edit the default parameters to your environment.

 ### Contribution guidelines ###